Homotopy groups of highly connected Poincare duality complexes: The based loops on highly connected Poincar e Duality complexes I

 Since $x_{1}\cup x_{2}$ generates $H^{2n}(M)$ and $x_{1},x_{2}$ correspond to $\bigvee_{i=1}^{2} S^{n}$, the space $D$ satisfies $\cohlgy{D}\cong\cohlgy{S^{n}\times S^{n}}$.
 Therefore, Theorem~\ref{PDthm} applies, and we obtain a homotopy fibration

 where $\gamma=ev\circ\Sigma s$ and a homotopy equivalence

 \end{example}

-Example~\ref{decompex1} improves on the results in~\cite{BB,BT}.
+Example~\ref{decompex1} improves on some of the relevant results in~\cite{BB,BT}.
 Using different methods, in~\cite{BT} the same decomposition for $\Omega M$ was obtained if $n\notin\{2,4,8\}$ and using yet another set of methods, in~\cite{BB} the same decomposition for $\Omega M$ was obtained for all $n$.
-But in neither case was the map from the fibre of $q$ into $M$ was not identified.
+But in neither case was the map from the fibre of $q$ into $M$ identified.

 \begin{remark} In general, there are homotopy equivalences $B\ltimes\Sigma A\simeq (\Sigma B\wedge A)\vee\Sigma A$ and $\Sigma (B\times A)\simeq\Sigma B\vee\Sigma A\vee(\Sigma A\wedge B)$, and a property of the James construction is that $\Sigma\Omega S^{n}$ is homotopy equivalent to a wedge of spheres.
 Combining these facts shows that $(\Omega S^{n}\times\Omega S^{n})\ltimes\Sigma X$ is homotopy equivalent to a wedge of spheres, and if desired, a precise enumeration of these spheres can be made.
 The Hilton-Milnor Theorem then implies that $\Omega((\Omega S^{n}\times\Omega S^{n})\ltimes\Sigma X)$ is homotopy equivalent to an infinite product of spheres.
 Hence the decomposition~(\ref{loopM1}) implies that the homotopy groups of $\Omega M$ can be determined to exactly the same extent as can the homotopy groups of spheres. \end{remark}